The Maven Meter: Ponte 16 Casino & Sofitel Hotel

 PONTE 16 VIP GAMING

-Free rooms at the Sofitel can be secured with a cash buy in of $60,000 from Sunday to Thursday and $80,000 on Friday and Saturday.
+I don’t believe free rooms at the Sofitel can be secured with a cash buy in anymore.
+In the past those numbers had $60,000 from Sunday to Thursday and $80,000 on Friday and Saturday.

 SOFITEL MACAU HOTEL